influxdata/docs-v2/content/influxdb/cloud-serverless/process-data/visualize/superset.md

 seotitle: Use Apache Superset to query data stored in InfluxDB Cloud Serverless
 description: >
-  Install and run [Apache Superset](https://superset.apache.org/) to query data stored in an InfluxDB Cloud Serverless bucket.
+  Install and run [Apache Superset](https://superset.apache.org/) to query and visualize data stored in an InfluxDB Cloud Serverless bucket.
 weight: 201
 menu:
   influxdb_cloud_serverless: